Monitor Kafka Streams Applications in Confluent Cloud

 Monitoring recommendations

-When monitoring Kafka Streams applications using service accounts with DataDiscovery or DataSteward roles, you should:
+When you monitor Kafka Streams applications that use service accounts with the DataDiscovery or DataSteward role, follow these recommendations:

 • Consider this additional metadata fetching when planning network capacity.